Author – Carol Stokes

 “He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God.”

-This isn’t the first time God told has them what he expected.
+This isn’t the first time God told them what He expected.
 Back in Deuteronomy 10:12-13 He said, “And now Israel, what does the LORD your God require of you, but to fear the LORD your God, to walk in all his ways, to love him, to serve the LORD your God with all your heart and with all your soul, and to keep the commandments and statutes of the LORD, which I am commanding you today for your good?”
-They didn't accept His commands were for their good.
+They didn't accept the fact that His commands were for their good.

 To do justice or to act justly is not based on our culture or our own opinion of justice.
 It is a total commitment to God’s justice based on His righteousness and His Law.
 We are to love God’s Law not as a burden but out of love for God and our desire to obey His Word in all aspects of our life.
 We are to believe and to know this is for our good.